OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:3

-When I arrive, whomever you approve, I will send them with letters to take your gift to Jerusalem;
+When I arrive, those whom you approve, I will send with letters to deliver your gift to Jerusalem;

 ## 1 Corinthians 16:4

-And if it is appropriate for me to go also, they will go with me.
+And if it seems suitable for me to go also, they will accompany me.

 ## 1 Corinthians 16:5

-But I will come to you after I go through Macedonia, for I am going through Macedonia;
+I will come to you after passing through Macedonia, for I am travelling through Macedonia;

 ## 1 Corinthians 16:6